JotaGreen/keytap/design_specs.md

-# Keytap: A Piano Sight Reading Rhythm Game
+# Keytap

 ## Overview
 A web-based rhythm game that combines Guitar Hero-style gameplay with piano sheet music sight reading.
 The game will display a scrolling grand staff with notes that players must tap on a virtual keyboard in time with the music.
-This game is designed primarily for mobile devices in landscape orientation with portrait mode support.
+This game is designed primarily for mobile devices in landscape and portrait orientation.

 ## Core Technical Requirements
-- Don’t use React or other libraries that require a build process
 - The game should be compatible to be hosted on GitHub pages
+- Don’t use React or other libraries that require a build process.
 - Use Web Audio API for precise audio timing and playback
-- Use PixiJS for rendering the staff, notes, and animations
+- Use Canvas for rendering the staff, notes, and animations
 - Client-side only implementation (no server required)
 - Files should be completely loaded/buffered before gameplay begins to avoid delays or synchronization issues
 - Use audioContext.currentTime as the source of truth for timing animations
-- Add plenty of comments in the code to facilitate understanding and future changes
+- Add plenty of comments in the code and many console logs to facilitate understanding, debugging and future changes

 ## Game Screen Layout